AndrewHeinke/Reactjs_Scoreboard/README.md

 # Reactjs_Scoreboard
-A simple scoreboard built with React.js
+A scoreboard built with React.js